jkoell/labrador-sea-oxygen/README.md

 #### April 17, 2023
-Added second notebook to have separate examples for calculation of scores accessing CMIP6 files directly from the respective servers without downloading
+Added second notebook for calculation of scores accessing CMIP6 files directly from the respective servers without downloading

 #### April 14, 2023
 Added code for the calculation of the model score.
 Current version includes examples for CMIP6 gridded model data from MIROC E2SL, NCAR CESM2 and NOAA GFDL.
 Note that the CMIP data are currently not uploaded on GitHub, so to run the code the user would have to separately download the data.